 The $47,476 threshold is based on the 40th percentile salary in the U.S. region with the lowest average salary.

-Bumping a manager’s pay over the threshold might be a good option for some of you, but I would’ve had to do some significant job restructuring to be able to afford any overtime-exempt employees at the small Ohio facility I used to own.
+Bumping a manager’s pay over the threshold might be a good option for some of you.
+I would’ve had to do some significant job restructuring to be able to afford any overtime-exempt employees at the small Ohio facility I used to own.
 I probably would have opted to keep a closer eye on time spent and pay a bit of overtime occasionally than make such a big change in salary, at least right away.

-Keep in mind that the law allows for commissions and other non-discretionary incentive payments to make up to 10% of an employee’s salary, as long as those payments are made at least quarterly.
+Keep in mind that the law allows commissions and other non-discretionary incentive payments to make up to 10% of an employee’s salary, as long as those payments are made at least quarterly.

 Any law change like this can seem like just another headache when you’re trying to run a business.